rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/behavior-differences-between-rke1-and-rke2/_index.md

 When you make changes to your cluster configuration in RKE2, this **may** result in nodes reprovisioning.
 This is controlled by CAPI controllers and not by Rancher itself.
 Note that for etcd nodes, the same behavior does not apply.

+The following are some specific example configuration changes that may cause the described behavior:

+- When editing the cluster and enabling `drain before delete`, the existing control plane nodes and worker are deleted and new nodes are created.

+- When nodes are being provisioned, performing a scale down operation may result in both nodes getting deleted and a new one being provisioned.

 Users who are used to RKE1 provisioning should take note of this new RKE2 behavior which may be unexpected.

 ### Terminology